bealex/Macaroni/README.md

 @Injected(container: Container) var myService: MyService
 ```

-## Container finding Policies
+## Container lookup Policies

 There are three policies of container selection for properties of specific enclosing object:
  - service locator style.
-It is called `.singleton`, and can be set up like this: `Container.policy = .singleton(myContainer)`.
+It is called `SingletonContainer`, and can be set up like this: `Container.policy = SingletonContainer(myContainer)`.
  - enclosing object based.
 This policy implies, that every enclosing type implements `Containerable`
    protocol that defines `Container` for the object.
-You can set it up with `.fromEnclosingObject(default:)`.
+You can set it up with `EnclosingTypeContainer(default:)`.
  - custom.
-If you want to control container finding yourself and no other options suit you, you can set it like this:
+If you want to control container finding yourself and no other options suit you, you can implement `ContainerFindable` yourself.
-   `Container.policy = .custom { enclosingObject in /* your container finding policy */ }`

 ## Per Module Injection